Going to AWS re:Invent 2024?

 Managing AWS Lambda with Terraform

-Serverless applications are getting popular among the DevOps community because you do not have to worry about the application server infrastructure.
-AWS Lambda is an event-driven offering from AWS which can help you to run any application without the need for application servers.
+Serverless applications are becoming popular among the DevOps community because they do not require application server infrastructure.
+AWS Lambda is an event-driven offering from AWS that can help you run any application without the need for application servers.

-In this blog post, we will talk about AWS Lambda and how to use Terraform to manage AWS Lambda functions.
-In the tutorial part, we will start with the basics of the AWS Lambda function, and then we will deploy a very simple Python app using AWS Lambda.
+In this blog post, we will discuss AWS Lambda and how to use Terraform to manage it.
+In the tutorial, we will start with the basics of the AWS Lambda function and then deploy a very simple Python app using it.

-Terraform provides the aws_lambda_function resource for managing the AWS Lambda functions.
-Although you can create and run Lambda functions from the AWS web console, Terraform is a great tool for managing Lambda functions via IaC.
+AWS Lambda is a serverless compute service that executes code in response to events without the need for provisioning or managing servers.
+Although you can create and run Lambda functions from the AWS web console, Terraform offers a great solution for managing Lambda functions through Infrastructure as Code (IaC).

 What is AWS Lambda used for?